-Who has time to implement all these marketing strategies discussed in the previous weeks’ Tips?
+Who has time to implement all these value-added services and marketing strategies we hear about?
 Well, someone shrewd enough in business and clinical practice had better do so.
 And those more likely to do so are those who are better time managers.
 Perhaps in opposition to effective time management is the “art” of procrastination.
 Procrastination reflects unnecessary delays and dilatory behaviors that are most often considered a misuse of time that ultimately limits performance and impedes individuals’ ability to reach their goals.
 The true relationship between effective time management and procrastination really had not been studied to a great extent.
-Could it be that procrastinators are managing their time effectively?
+Could it be that procrastinators are in fact managing their time effectively?

 1Wolters CA, Won S, Hussain M. Examining the relations of time management and procrastination within a model of self-regulated learning.
 Metacognition Learning.
 2017;12:381-399.